-Requirements for professional and research skills development including modules and other learning to be undertaken identified within the training needs analysis should also be confirmed at this stage and included within the proposal.
+Requirements for professional and research skills development, including modules and other learning to be undertaken as identified within the training needs analysis, should also be confirmed at this stage and included within the proposal.

-- K12.1.1 Confirmation of the candidate's project registration shall be considered for approval by the faculty research degrees committee and proposals shall be submitted to the Committee using the appropriate form for this purpose no later than 3 months for full time candidates and 6 months for part time candidates from the date of initial registration. - K12.1.2 The deadline for submission shall be provided in the terms and conditions accompanying the candidate's offer letter.
-Professional Doctorate Awards may be subject to award specific requirements as detailed in the published Award Programme Specification. - K12.1.3 The Director of Studies should work closely with the candidate during the period leading up to confirmation of project registration and is responsible for providing guidance on the development of a detailed, well-defined research project specification and associated programme of work and reading.
-This must be: - a. within the candidate's own capabilities and interests; - b. within the expertise of the proposed supervisory team; - c. practicable in terms of available physical resources; - d. appropriate in terms of any necessary ethical approval; - e. practical and feasible in terms of completion within the allowable registration period for the award. - K12.1.4 As part of the confirmation of project registration process, the Director of Studies is responsible for working with the candidate to complete a training needs analysis and to formulate a training plan which may incorporate informal and/or non-assessed elements as appropriate as well as programmes of professional development and/or mandatory and assessed research training. - K12.1.5 Upon consideration the faculty research degrees committee may decide to: - a. confirm the candidate's project registration; - b. require the candidate to rework the submission in such ways as it shall specify to a specified deadline.
+- K12.1.1 Confirmation of the candidate's project registration shall be considered for approval by the Faculty Research Degrees Committee and proposals shall be submitted to the Committee using the appropriate form for this purpose no later than 3 months for full time candidates and 6 months for part time candidates from the date of initial registration. - K12.1.2 The deadline for submission shall be provided in the terms and conditions accompanying the candidate's offer letter.
+Professional Doctorate Awards may be subject to award specific requirements as detailed in the published Programme Specification. - K12.1.3 The Director of Studies should work closely with the candidate during the period leading up to confirmation of project registration and is responsible for providing guidance on the development of a detailed, well-defined research project specification and associated programme of work and reading.
+This must be: - a. within the candidate's own capabilities and interests; - b. within the expertise of the proposed supervisory team; - c. practicable in terms of available physical resources; - d. appropriate in terms of the requirements of the University Code of Good Research Conduct, and any necessary ethical approval; - e. practical and feasible in terms of completion within the allowable registration period for the award. - K12.1.4 As part of the confirmation of the project registration process, the Director of Studies is responsible for working with the candidate to complete a training needs analysis and to formulate a training plan which may incorporate informal and / or non-assessed elements as appropriate as well as programmes of professional development and / or mandatory and assessed research training. - K12.1.5 Upon consideration, the Faculty Research Degrees Committee may decide to: - a. confirm the candidate's project registration; - b. require the candidate to rework the submission in such ways as it shall specify to a specified deadline.

-Where the candidate is required to rework the proposal this shall normally be resubmitted within 4 weeks for full time candidates and 6 weeks for part time candidates.
+Where the candidate is required to rework the proposal this shall normally be resubmitted within 4 weeks for full-time candidates and 6 weeks for part time candidates.
+Extension to the RD1 resubmission deadline will normally only be considered where supported by evidenced extenuating circumstances.
 No extension of registration will normally be approved in the context of resubmission.

-- K12.1.6 The faculty research degrees committee shall consider resubmitted proposals for confirmation of project registration and may decide to: - a. confirm the candidate's project registration; - b. reject the candidate's resubmitted proposal and recommend to the Research Degrees Award Board that the candidate be required to withdraw from the Award without further study.
+- K12.1.6 The Faculty Research Degrees Committee shall consider resubmitted proposals for confirmation of project registration and may decide to: - a. confirm the candidate's project registration; - b. reject the candidate's resubmitted proposal and recommend to the Research Degrees Award Board that the candidate be required to withdraw from the award without further study.